sebastienblanc/keycloak-demos/README.md

 ## Setup
 ### Keycloak server

-There are different options to deploy and setup a Keycloak server, check [here](https://keycloak.gitbooks.io/server-installation-and-configuration/content/topics/installation.html) for the different options.

-In this quickstart we made it easy by providing a KeyCloak Server based on Wildfly-Swarm :
+There are different options to deploy and setup a Keycloak server, you can check [here](https://keycloak.gitbooks.io/server-installation-and-configuration/content/topics/installation.html) for the different options but in this quickstart we made it easy by providing a KeyCloak Server based on Wildfly-Swarm :

 * Go to `KeycloakServer` folder.
 * Run `mvn wildfly-swarm:run`